Your Tea Pot

 Directions:

-1. Brew the tea: Steep the Darjeeling Tea Bag for 4-5 minutes for a strong brew.
+1. Brew the Tea: Steep a Darjeeling tea bag in hot water for 4–5 minutes to create a strong brew.
+Let it cool slightly before using.

-2. Make the peach smash: Depending on the ripeness of the peaches, use a muddler or an immersion blender to get them as mashed as possible.
+2. Prepare the Peach Smash: Depending on the ripeness of your peaches, either mash them thoroughly with a muddler or blend them with an immersion blender until smooth.

-4. Shake for about 10-15 seconds to combine all the ingredients.
+4. Shake: Shake the ingredients vigorously for 10–15 seconds to combine the flavors.

-6. Garnish with a round slice of lemon and a sprig of thyme if desired.
+6. Garnish: Add a round slice of lemon and a sprig of thyme to each glass for a refreshing touch.
 (Pro tip: Dipping the thyme in the cocktail as you drink it is a wonderful way to enhance the experience).

 Homemade Sour Mix Recipe